aiterusawato/satogu/acnh/flowers/advanced.md

 \* First line is the month for Northern Hemisphere, second line is the month for Southern Hemisphere.

-# Flower Acquisition

-There are three different ways of obtaining flowers.

-* Wild flowers are naturally generated when an island is created.
-* Base flower seeds can be bought at shops or found in the Resident Services bin.
-* Flowers can reproduce and spawn new flowers.

-Wild and seed flowers have a fixed default genotype, which makes them the only reliable way for starting flower breeding.

 ## Specialty & Village Flowers

 Every island has a specialty flower and a village flower.
 They are determined when the island is created, based on the main player's birth month and the current month.
 They will always be two different species, even if the island's creation month and the main player's birth month share common flower species.